 In this article, we'll tell you how to tell if someone is accessing your iPhone remotely.

-How To Tell If Someone Is Hacking Your iPhone
+How To Tell If Someone Is Remotely Accessing Your iPhone

-You can monitor your iPhone for these common signs that it has been hacked.
+You can watch for these common signs that someone has access to your iPhone.

 1. Abnormally Short Battery Life